ml4/example-sentinel-vault/README.md

 ### Apply EGP to HR Policy

+We will then limit this path with an endpoint-governing policy in this repo.
 Next you need to base64 encode the policy file for ingress into Vault:

 ```bash
 $ policy=$(base64 ./cidr-check.sentinel)